This episode of Bottom Line Faith features Francine Carter, Owner and President of Action Coaching & Training, LLC.

-Ray: I know we had a chance to speak a few weeks ago in preparation for the show, so we’re gonna have some great conversation.
-And Adam, I just want to remind our listeners just kind of what our purpose here is at Bottom Line Faith, and kind of the word picture, friends, that we like to use is imagine you know, we’re going to lift the hood and we’re going to tinker around in the engine of Christian leadership.
-We have a chance to interview presidents and CEOs and business owners from all over the country.
-Athletes, celebrities and individuals like Francine, who really through their work and their vocation are having an impact on leaders all across the country as well.
+Ray: I know we had a chance to speak a few weeks ago in preparation for the show, so we’re going to have some great conversation.
+And Adam, I just want to remind our listeners just kind of what our purpose here is at Bottom Line Faith.
+And kind of the word picture, friends, that we like to use is imagine you know, we’re going to lift the hood and we’re going to tinker around in the engine of Christian leadership.
+We have a chance to interview Presidents and CEOs and business owners from all over the country.
+Athletes, celebrities, and individuals like Francine, who really through their work and their vocation are having an impact on leaders all across the country as well.

 Adam: And just from Francine saying hello, I can hear that you have a great radio voice.
 Have you heard that before?

 Francine: No, I haven’t.
 But I like that.

 Adam: Well, now you can put this on your resume, that you were on Bottom Line Faith.